He that hath a good harvest may be content with some thistles. – John Ray

 Freezing.
 Locks in flavor and nutrients by quickly freezing fresh vegetables.
 Most fruits and vegetables do best if you blanch them in boiling water before freezing.

 Canning.
 Canning is an easy way to preserve highly acidic vegetables such as tomatoes.
 You can also preserve in brine (think pickles) or in syrup (fruit preserves, sweetened relishes or chutneys).
-Learn the basics for canning (PDF format) here.
+Learn the basics for canning (PDF) here.

 Drying.
 Drying can be a great and easy way to preserve herbs.
 With a little more work and the help of a food dehydrator, you can dry many fruits and vegetables.